 - Step zero.
 Addiction voice recognition technique.
 J Rational Recov, 1993, 6(1), 5-7.

 - Take it from here!
 Audiobook.
-Lotus, CA: Lotus Press, 1990.
+Lotus, CA: Lotus, 1990.
 (Four discussions on recovery from alcoholism.)

 Tripney asserts that “Addiction recovery is secure, permanent abstinence.
 Nothing else.
 No issues, no shrinks, no groups, no rehabs.
 You just quit, then learn the ability to stick to that decision under all conditions.”

-Rational Recovery for alcoholism may be helpfull to you or a loved one.
+Rational Recovery for alcoholism may be helpful to you or a loved one.
 Learn more about Rational Recovery.

 Fisher, G. and Roget, N. Encyclopedia of Substance Abuse Prevention, Treatment, & Recovery.
 Los Angeles: SAGE, 2009.

-Fox, V. Addiction, Change & Choice: The New View of Alcoholism.
-Tucson: See Sharp Press, 1993.
+Fox, V. Addiction, Change & Choice.
+The New View of Alcoholism.
+Tucson: See Sharp, 1993.

 Schmidt, E., et al. Assessing the efficacy of Rational Recovery in the treatment of alcohol/drug dependency.
 Alc Treat Q, 2001, 19(1), 97-106.

-Note: Neither this website nor your host receives any benefit from describing Rational Recovery for alcoholism treatment.
+Note: Neither this website nor your host receives any benefit from describing Rational Recovery for alcoholism.
 Description does not imply endorsement.